 - Keep your back straight.

-Standing barbell rear delt row is a free weight exercise that primarily targets the rear deltoid and middle back, and to a lesser degree, it also targets the biceps, shoulders, and traps.
+Standing barbell rear delt row is a free-weight exercise that primarily targets the rear deltoid and middle back, but it also targets the biceps, lateral delt, and traps to a lesser degree.

 - Stand up straight while holding a barbell using a wide (higher than shoulder width) and overhand (palms facing your body) grip.

-- With slightly bent knees, bend over at the waist so that your chest is parallel with the floor.
+- With slightly bent knees, bend over at the waist so your chest is parallel to the floor.

 - While keeping the upper arms perpendicular to the torso, pull the barbell up towards your upper chest as you squeeze the rear delt.